-In this tutorial, we cover how to map midi controls in FL Studio.
+In this tutorial, we cover how to map parameters to knobs and sliders in FL Studio.

 You’ll learn how to link external midi controllers to FL Studio, and assign knobs and sliders to VST parameters, which you can then record automation with your MIDI Controller in FL Studio.